All Products

 • Instance status: Running

-• After you start the restart process, the instance status changes to Restarting.
-During this time, management operations are blocked, but connections to the primary database are not affected.
+After you start the restart, the instance status changes to Restarting.
+Management operations are blocked during this time, but connections to the primary database remain unaffected.

 2. In the upper-right corner of the page, click Restart Secondary Instance.